On the ergodicity of anti-symmetric skew products with singularities and its applications: Antisymmetric skew products over symmetric IETs

 Let $T=(\pi, \lambda):[0, 1) \to [0, 1)$ be a symmetric IET, i.e.\ $\pi_0(\alpha)+\pi_1(\alpha)=d+1$ for any $\alpha\in\mathcal{A}$.
 Denote by $\I:[0,1]\to[0,1]$ the reflection across the midpoint $m_I:=\tfrac{1}{2}$, i.e., $\I(x)=1-x$.
 Then $\I \circ T=T^{-1}\circ \I$ and this map acts on every interval $I_\alpha$ as the reflection across the midpoint $m_\alpha$ of the exchanged interval $I_\alpha$, for any $\alpha \in \A$.
 Note that if the permutation $\pi$ is irreducible and \emph{non-degenerated}, that is, there are no two adjacent intervals translated in parallel by $T$, and the length of exchanged intervals are rationally independent (in fact, it is enough to know that they are different) then the condition $\I \circ T=T^{-1}\circ \I$ yields that $T$ is symmetric.

 Let $f:[0,1)\to\R$ be a piecewise continuous function with a finite number of discontinuities.
-We say that $f$ is \emph{piecewise monotonic} if its restriction to any of its continuity intervals is increasing (resp. decreasing).
+We say that $f$ is \emph{piecewise monotonic} if it is increasing (resp.\ always decreasing) when restricted to the interior of each interval of continuity.
 The map $f$ is said to be \emph{anti-symmetric with respect to $T$} if it is continuous on the interior of the intervals exchanged by $T$ and satisfies $f\circ T^{-1}\circ \I=-f$, which means that the restriction of $f$ to any of the intervals exchanged by $T$ is anti-symmetric with respect to the central reflection on the exchanged interval.
 If there is no risk of confusion, we will sometimes omit the dependence on $T$ in the previous definition and simply say that $f$ is anti-symmetric.